Cuauhtemoctzin/guillermogranados.github.io/docs/about.md

 ---

-## Hi, I'm Guillermo C. Granados Garcia 👋
+## Hi, I'm Guillermo C. Granados Garcia

-I am a passionate and experienced statistical consultant dedicated to helping businesses and researchers make data-driven decisions.
-With a background in Bayesian Statistics, Risk modeling, and time series analysis, I specialize in scenario simulations, and periodicity analysis.
+I am passionate and dedicated to helping businesses and researchers make data-driven decisions with a background in Bayesian Statistics and Risk modeling.
+I specialize in stochastic simulation, time series analysis, and periodicity analysis.

 ### Education